Authored by the expert who managed and guided the team behind the South Korea Property Pack

 Which property types are increasing faster in value in Seoul as of 2026?

-As of early 2026, the ranking of property types by value appreciation in Seoul is: apartments first, followed by detached or multi-household homes in redevelopment zones, then officetels in central business areas, with villas showing the most uneven performance depending on location.
+As of early 2026, the ranking of residential property types in Seoul by pace of value appreciation goes: apartments first, followed by redevelopment-linked detached and multi-household homes, and then officetels, with villas in outer areas generally at the bottom of the list.

 Finally, if you're interested in a specific property type, you will find our latest analyses here: